Chittenango Landing Dry Dock Complex

-The Chittenango Landing Dry Dock Complex provided dry dock for canalboats on the old Erie Canal.
+The Chittenango Landing Dry Dock Complex provided dry dock for canal boats on the old Erie Canal.
 The original complex was built in 1856 and abandoned after this section of the "enlarged" Erie canal was bypassed by the new barge canal in 1917.

 The current restoration began in 1986 when the original dry docks were excavated, since then several buildings have been restored, one of which acts as a museum building for the Chittenango Landing Canal Boat Museum.

 The site was listed on the National Register of Historic Places in 1992.
 The listing includes six contributing structures over a 6.6 acre area.

 The site includes three dry dock bays.

 History

 The Chittenango Landing dry docks were constructed in 1856 as part of the enlarged canal expansion of the original "Clinton ditch" canal.
 Due to the similarity in construction with other nearby dry docks in Newark, Albion, and Middleport the Chittenango docks were possibly constructed by the same contractor.

 The dry dock property was first purchased for $1400.00 from the Yates Estate in 1856 and changed ownership numerous times during its existence.